 Human Granulocytic Ehrlichiosis (HGE)

-This disease occurs in the north-central and northeastern parts of the United States.
+The disease is prevalent in the northern-central and northeastern regions of the United States.

 Symptoms